getpopper/popper/docs/protocol/getting_started.md

 git commit -m 'first commit'
 ```

-Initialize the popper repository and add the commit file to git:
+Initialize the popper repository and add the `.popper.yml` file to
+git:

 ```bash
 popper init